core-infra-svcs/dashboard-api-go/client/docs/CableTestApi.md

 > InlineResponse2012 CreateDeviceLiveToolsCableTest(ctx, serial).CreateDeviceLiveToolsCableTest(createDeviceLiveToolsCableTest).Execute()

-Enqueue a job to perform a cable test for the device on the specified ports.
+Enqueue a job to perform a cable test for the device on the specified ports